|Guide||♦||48 Triplogs||Active Topic|

 The Sierra Ancha (Spanish for "Wide Mountain") is an archeologically rich wilderness area known for some remarkable cliff dwellings made famous by Dr. Emil W. Haury and the Gila Pueblo Project starting in 1930.
 Dr. Richard C. Lange has continued that legacy with the Sierra Ancha Project beginning in 1981 and continuing to present day.

 Dewey Peterson was a rancher who lived on Aztec Peak circa 1900 - 1950.
-Peterson went on to serve as Dr. Emil W. Haury's guide during many of the Gila Pueblo Project expeditions.
-On one particular excursion, another local rancher, "Slim" Ellison accompanied the Gila Pueblo Project expedition as described by Haury;
+Peterson served as Dr. Emil W. Haury's guide during many of the Gila Pueblo Project expeditions.
+On one particular excursion, another local rancher, "Slim" Ellison, accompanied the Gila Pueblo Project expedition as described by Haury;

-The SAP began in June of 1981 from a small grant by the University of Arizona Research Office to verify and update site information originally catalogued by Gila Pueblo.
-It soon became clear that the original scope of the project was larger than anticipated as many new sites were discovered and the project was stitched together piecemeal over the first 25 years of operation.
+The SAP began in June of 1981 from a small grant by the University of Arizona Research Office to verify and update site information originally cataloged by Gila Pueblo.
+It soon became clear that the project's original scope was more extensive than anticipated as many new sites were discovered, and the project was stitched together piecemeal over the first 25 years of operation.

 Other examples of Cherry Creek cliff dwellings have been documented within HAZ hike descriptions for;

 2. Devil's Chasm

 3. Cooper Forks Cyn Cliff Dwellings